kayateia/lifestream-node-server/API.md

 #### Failure conditions

 - Specified name would be non-unique after the change
-- Requesting user is not an admin
+- Requesting user is not an admin and is trying to edit another user

 ### DELETE api/user/:userid